 Although success bias is classified as a context bias because the learner evaluates a trait indirectly via its contribution to the reproductive fitness or material well-being of individuals who possess it (Baldini 2012; Henrich and McElreath 2003) there might be circumstances in which the result would not be very different from direct evaluation of the trait payoff, which is classified as a content bias.
 Indeed, the structural similarity of the two forms of bias is attested by the fact that the same game-theoretic analysis by Schlag (1998) is cited in both Henrich and McElreath’s (2003) discussion of success bias and Kendal et al’s (2009) discussion of payoff bias; in fact, there are no terms in Schlag’s model which would unambiguously differentiate the two forms of bias.
 Perhaps the best way of conceiving what is at stake in the attempt to differentiate payoff bias, success bias and prestige bias is to think in terms of a spectrum in which evaluation of the trait is increasingly prone to false inference about its true worth.
 Put another way, while all three biases entail paying attention to ‘payoff signals’, they differ in the likely correlation between the signal and the target trait owing to an increasing number of factors that may contribute to the generation of the payoff signal.
 Thus payoff biased social learning is vulnerable to stochasticity inherent in the use or performance of a trait, while success bias layers on top of this the possibility that the model is systematically better or worse equipped than the learner to use the trait.
-For example, a hunter might measure the advantage of a given target trait (e.g. the shape of an arrowhead) via the success (e.g. number of prey captured) of its bearer.
+For example, a hunter might measure the advantage of a given target trait (e.g. the shape of an arrowhead) via the success (e.g. number of prey captured) of its bearer (cf. Mesoudi and O'Brien 2008a,2008b).
 This will, however, depend on the type of bow used, the strength and skill of the hunter and their knowledge of prey species, layered on top of stochastic factors that might equally affect both learner and model, such as the availability of the prey and sheer luck.
 All these factors will contribute to the payoff signal, so that two hunters with identical arrowheads will capture different numbers of prey.
-Prestige bias renders evaluation of the trait even more indirect because learners defer evaluation of the success of the model to others (Henrich and Gil-White 2001).
+Prestige bias renders evaluation of the trait even more indirect because learners defer evaluation of the success of the model to others (Henrich and Gil-White 2001, Atkisson et al 2012).
 For this reason, in our model we do not explicitly differentiate between payoff bias and success bias, preferring instead to focus on the magnitude of what, following Baldini (2012), Schlag (1998) and others, we simply label ‘payoff uncertainty’.

 1.3.
 The effect of payoff uncertainty